glitchlover/LinkedNotes/🎈 Reference Notes/🗨Annotation/Switching_Dc_uni-1608274404332.md

 type: text-highlight
 created: 2020-12-18T04:27:32.011Z
 color: yellow
-The destination address in the header of a packet in a datagram network remains the same during the entire journey of the packet.
+==The destination address in the header of a packet in a datagram network remains the same during the entire journey of the packet.==
 ---
 page: 18
 type: text-highlight